MrHsiehVCS/unit8-pp/README.md

   - the number of seats per row
     - If the number of seats per row is even, you should add a blank seat in the middle to represent an aisle
     - If the number of seats is odd, you should add a blank seat in the middle, towards the "right side" of the plane to represent the aisle
-    - Aisles should be represented by a bunch of `Reservation`s that have a passenger name of `"AISLE"`
+    - Aisles should be represented by a bunch of `Reservation`s that have a passenger name of `"AISLE"`, that are not frequent fliers
 - An accessor method `getFrequentFlyers()` that returns an `ArrayList<String>` with the names of all the frequent flyers on the `Flight`.
 If there are no frequent flyers, should return an empty `ArrayList`
 - A mutator method called `reserveNextAvailableSeat(String name, boolean freqFlyer)` that reserves the next open seat for that passenger
   - Returns `true` if a seat was reserved and `false` otherwise